Upcoming: The Golden Door: an American immigrant song cycle at Seattle Center and Seattle Open Arts Place

-Please save the date!
-For this free public performance, a full cast, accompanied by live music, will bring to life stories of immigration from real people in our communities.
-I hope you can join us at the Armory Stage on June 8th at 2pm, and please stay tuned for more details.
+This summer in Seattle, a full cast, accompanied by live music, will bring to life stories of immigration from real people in our communities.
+I hope you can join us!

 About the project: